Skip to Content

 Vaani Saxena

-Gwendolyn Domine
+Gwen Domine

-Gwendolyn Domine, Forum Editor
+Gwen Domine, Features Editor

-Junior Gwen Domine is a forum editor for The Oracle.
-In her free time, you can find her listening to one of her 260+ Spotify playlists, sailing and drinking too much caffeine. #JoinGunnSailing
+Senior Gwen Domine is a features editor for The Oracle.
+When she’s not working on articles, you can find her sailing in the bay, drinking a Celsius, or listening to one of her 300+ Spotify playlists with Anne.

 Michael Lu, Graphics Artist